 A mixture of these ingredients is found to be very effective in reducing the risk of the metabolic syndrome and oxidative stress in diabetes.7

-These foods reduce inflammation, protect against infection, detoxify the liver, cleanse the lungs, and prevent cell damage in inflammatory
+These foods reduce inflammation, protect against infection, detoxify the liver, cleanse the lungs, and prevent cell damage in inflammatory disorders with their antioxidant and antimicrobial activity.8

 4. Nuts And Seeds Are Rich In ALA And Reduce Inflammation